lsst/qserv/README-devel.txt

 # Once Qserv is installed (cf. README.txt), in order to install your Qserv development
 # version please use next commands,

-PREFIX=/path/where/you/install/your/Qserv/dev/version/
-VERSION=dev-version-name
+# installdir for your Qserv development version.
+PREFIX=/opt/qserv-core-dev
+# version number, you can use you JIRA ticket id here.
+VERSION=DM-xxx
+# path to your Qserv git repository
 QSERV_SRC_DIR=${HOME}/src/qserv/

 # declare your Qserv dev version in eups
 # Copy and modify table file if you want to modify Qserv dependencies
-eups declare qserv $VERSION -r $PREFIX -m $QSERV_DIR/ups/qserv.table
+eups declare qserv $VERSION -r $PREFIX -m $QSERV_SRC_DIR/ups/qserv.table

 # unsetup Qserv version issued from distribution server
 unsetup qserv